 A school cannot discriminate, but it can provide accommodations to students who are pregnant or parenting, such as excusing absences related to the pregnancy or medical care for a child.
 In Texas, a school must excuse a student from school due to a health care appointment for either the student or the student’s child if the student attends school on the same day as the appointment.
 Texas Education Code 25.087(b).
 A school district, however, is not required by law to grant excused absences for a student who misses school for other parenting responsibilities.

-If a student misses a class or does not submit homework or school assignments on time because of pregnancy, or another parenting-related reason, the school must allow the student to make up the credit in the same way as it would permit any other student.
-For example, if you are forced to stay in bed because of a complication with your pregnancy, then the school must permit you to make up the credits missed in the same way that it would permit another student home sick for a long period of time.
+If a student misses a class or does not submit homework or school assignments on time because of pregnancy or another parenting-related reason, the school must allow the student to make up the credit in the same way as it would permit any other student.
+For example, if you are forced to stay in bed because of a complication with your pregnancy, then the school must permit you to make up the credits missed in the same way that it would permit another student who was home because of illness for a long period of time.

 If a school district offers homebound instruction or tutoring to students with other temporary medical conditions, then it must also offer that to pregnant students.
 Participation must be completely voluntary, however.